rubocode/frontier.nvim/doc/design/origin.md

 ones and pick what gives you the best aesthetics.
 One level of indirection (the custom palette abstraction) will keep you on good footing.
-The mapping from the custom palette to the internal abstraction keeps the semantics congruent and aligned.
+The mapping from the custom palette to the internal abstraction (the _archetype_) keeps the semantics congruent and aligned.
-The limited choices enable rapid selection and evolution.
+Limited choices — in this case — enable rapid selection and evolution.

 ### OUTCOME